 15 Best grant Writing Tips

 • Schedules : Give yourself enough time to prepare a strong application.
 Draw up a schedule so you can successfully manage your time.
 Estimate the amount of time you think you’ll need to prepare your proposal: now triple that.
 You will need MUCH more time than you think to produce a strong proposal.
-NB: When applying for a governmental agency grant you must submit your proposal to the Dawson College Coordinator of Research by the Internal Deadline.
-Please see Funding Opportunities for all internal deadlines.
+NB: When applying for a governmental agency grant you must submit your proposal to the Dawson College research officer by the internal deadline.

 • Create a Checklist: Grant awarding agencies have very specific criteria for their applications.
 Ensure that you have all of the correct documents required otherwise your application may be rejected without review.
 Do not send extraneous attachments.
 All grant awarding institutions will specify their application requirements, do not send them more data, documents or information than necessary.